 Areas of Expertise

 Dr. Ingersoll has received a number of awards, including: the Richard B. Russell Award for Excellence in Teaching from the University of Georgia in 1999; the Harry Braverman Award from the Society for the Study of Social Problems for his work on organizational control and accountability in schools in 1992; an American Educational Research Association Fellowship; the National Award of Distinction from the Penn Education Alumni Association in 2004; the Outstanding Writing Award from the American Association of Colleges for Teacher Education for his book, Who Controls Teachers’ Work?
-Power and Accountability in America’s Schools, published by Harvard University Press.
+Power and Accountability in America’s Schools, published by Harvard University Press in 2003.
 He was elected as a Fellow of the American Educational Research Association in 2009.
-He was selected as Outstanding Researcher in 2012 by the Association of Teacher Educators, received the Lifetime Achievement Award in 2015 from the Organizational Theory Special Interest Group of the American Educational Research Association and was selected as the recipient of the Teacher-Powered Schools Initiative Advancements in Research Award in 2015 by Education Evolving -- a national organzation devoted to reforming and redesigning public schools.
+He was selected as Outstanding Researcher in 2012 by the Association of Teacher Educators, received the Lifetime Achievement Award in 2015 from the Organizational Theory Special Interest Group of the American Educational Research Association, and was selected as the recipient of the Teacher-Powered Schools Initiative Advancements in Research Award in 2015 by Education Evolving -- a national organzation devoted to reforming and redesigning public schools.

 Dr. Ingersoll’s research is nationally recognized, was cited by President Clinton in a number of speeches announcing his teacher recruitment and training initiatives, influenced the No Child Left Behind Act, and has been featured in numerous major education reports, including those published by the National Commission on Teaching and America's Future, the Education Trust, the Alliance for Excellence in Education, the National Governors' Association, the international Organization for Economic Co-operation and Development, and President Obama’s Council of Advisors on Science and Technology.
 From 2005 to 2007, Professor Ingersoll served on a National Academy of Sciences/National Research Council Committee evaluating National Board teacher certification.